 What is a Cost Basis?

-Cost basis followed by accounting standard and cost of an asset generally includes the following Cost = Purchase Price + Installation expenses incidental expenses related to the purchase of an asset + Duty + Fee.
+The cost basis calculator followed by accounting standard and cost of an asset generally includes the following Cost = Purchase Price + Installation expenses incidental expenses related to the purchase of an asset + Duty + Fee.

 #1 – Fixed Asset Purchase

-Cost basis is calculated by the purchase price, installation expenses, expenses incurred for bringing an asset to their location and conditions.
+The cost basis is calculated by the purchase price, installation expenses, expenses incurred for bringing an asset to its location, and conditions.
 For example, X purchases machinery worth $ 10000, commission paid of $ 200.
 Transportation expenses are $ 100.
 The repair cost is $ 100; installation labor charges $ 100, duty, and taxes $50.
 The total cost of a fixed asset will be

 $10000+$200+$100+$100+$100+$50=$ 10550.